Habbie/hello-dns/tdns/README.md

 case, the standard tells us to truncate the packet, and then still put an EDNS record in the response.

-This is why the code is currently littered with 'if(haveEDNS)' in a number of places.
-This will be moved into `DNSMessageWriter` soon.
+The DNSMessageWriter, in somewhat of a layering violation, takes care of this in `serialize()`.

 # Internals
 `tdns` uses several small pieces of code not core to dns: